139 N 6th St btw Bedford Ave and Berry St, Williamsburg

 The Place: Surf Bar is, um, a surf bar right in the heart of Williamsburg mayhem.

 The Time: Thursday April 12, 8pm.
 I’m moving next month.
-That’s right, I’m leaving Williamsburg (though I’m not leaving Brooklyn, so don’t get sad).
-But while I’m still here, I want to hit up all the WB spots that I will miss (looking at you, Huckleberry) and also the ones I’ve never been to!
+That’s right, I’m leaving Williamsburg (though I’m not leaving Brooklyn, don't worry).
+But while I’m still here, I want to hit up all the WB spots that I'll miss when I leave (looking at you, Huckleberry) and also the ones I’ve never been to!
 My roommate suggested Surf Bar as a fun tiki bar a short walk away from our apartment in Northside Williamsburg.
 It feels only appropriate to celebrate the short stint of nice weather by hitting the “beach.”